iliasse-e/IliasseELABOUYI_14_04042022/README.md

 * Run the application
 `npm start`

-* By default the app is launch on port : [http://localhost:3000/employee-list] to view it in the browser.
+* By default the app is launch on port : [http://localhost:3000/] to view it in the browser.
-You can modify the path in .env file
+If you modify the port, make sure you also modify the path in .env file variables as `PORT` and `REACT_APP_URL`

 Now you can fully use the application !